You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 | 6+ months | 6-8 hours |

-- After activity: If your puppy has just been playing, eating, or drinking, they may need to go every 30–60 minutes regardless of age.
+- After activity: If your puppy was recently playing, eating, or drinking, they may need to go out every 30–60 minutes, regardless of their age.

-- After sleep: Always take your puppy outside immediately after they wake up — this is one of the highest-risk moments for an accident.
+- After sleep: After your puppy wakes up, always take them outside immediately.
+This is one of the highest-risk moments for an accident.

-- The upper limit: Even for older puppies, it’s generally recommended not to exceed 6–8 hours between bathroom breaks.
+- The upper limit: For older puppies, it’s generally recommended not to exceed 6–8 hours between bathroom breaks.

-By 4–6 months, most puppies have developed enough bladder control to hold it for several hours at a stretch — but until then, frequent breaks aren’t optional, they’re essential.
+By the age of 4–6 months, most puppies have developed enough bladder control to hold it for several hours.
+However, until then, frequent breaks are essential.

-When your dog uses their designated spot successfully, mark it immediately with praise or a treat.
-Positive reinforcement builds the association between the right location and the reward — which is how the habit actually forms.
+When your dog successfully uses their designated spot, immediately reward them with praise or a treat.
+Positive reinforcement helps create the association between the right location and a reward, which is key to forming the habit.

 🐾 Owner’s Tip: The Power of a Cue Word or Phrase

-One of the most effective things I’ve done with my own dog is teaching a consistent cue phrase — “do you need to go potty?”
-Said the same way, every time, before every bathroom break.
-Over time the phrase itself becomes the signal.
+One effective technique I’ve used with my own dog is teaching him a consistent cue phrase: “Do you need to go potty?”
+I say it the same way every time before each bathroom break.
+Over time, this phrase has become a signal for him.

-Now when I ask, if he needs to go, his tail starts wagging and he walks me to the door.
-It sounds simple — and it is.
-But that kind of two-way communication makes the whole process considerably easier for both of you.
+Now, when I ask if he needs to go, his tail starts wagging, and he walks me to the door.
+It may sound simple, but this kind of two-way communication makes the process significantly easier for both of us.

 Here are a few additional strategies worth building into your routine: